MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_customaction.md

 ---
 title: class mip::CustomAction
 description: Documents the mip::customaction class of the Microsoft Information Protection (MIP) SDK.
-author: msmbaldwin
+author: BryanLa
 ms.service: information-protection
 ms.topic: reference
-ms.author: mbaldwin
+ms.author: bryanla
-ms.date: 10/29/2019
+ms.date: 01/31/2020
 ---

 # class mip::CustomAction
-CustomAction is a generic action class that captures all the sub-properties of the action as a property bag.
+[CustomAction](undefined) is a generic action class that captures all the sub-properties of the action as a property bag.
 The caller is responsible to understand the meaning of the action.

 ## Summary
  Members                        | Descriptions